shais04/quadratic-theil-sen-estimator/README.md

 # quadratic-theil-sen-estimator
 Extends the algorithm for the Theil–Sen linear estimator (which you can read about [here](https://en.wikipedia.org/wiki/Theil%E2%80%93Sen_estimator)) to a second-degree univariate polynomial.

-This project was originally developed for a high school independent study course in May and June 2022.
+This project was originally developed for a high school independent study course during May and June 2022.
 The version here has been slightly modified.

 To extend the algorithm for quadratic regression, a formula was derived for the leading coefficient $a$ in the quadratic function $f(x) = ax^2+bx+c$ that goes through the points $(x_1, y_1)\text{, }(x_2,y_2)\text{, and }(x_3,y_3)$.
 This formula is $\displaystyle a = \frac{y_1d_1 + y_2d_2 + y_3d_3}{x_1^2d_1 + x_2^2d_2 + x_3^2d_3}$, where $d_1 = x_2-x_3\text{, }d_2 = x_3-x_1\text{, and }d_3 = x_1-x_2$.